maloleroy/fhe-bpce/README.md

 # Homomorphic Encryption Library

-This repository is a pure Rust crate that provides a simple interface to homomorphic encryption schemes.
+This repository is a Rust crate that provides a simple interface to homomorphic encryption schemes.
 It is designed to be easy to use and to provide a high-level interface to the underlying encryption schemes.

 ## Schemes

 The library currently supports the following schemes:
+- BFV (Seal)
-- CKKS
+- CKKS (Seal)

 ## Usage

+Main crate can be built using `cargo build --release`, or run in debug mode for tests using `cargo run`.
+You can get more information about it using `--help`.

-You can read the documentation using `cargo doc --open`.
+You can read the documentation of each crate of the workspace using `cargo doc --open`.

-## Bare metal

-The crates supports `no_std` environments, but not `no_alloc` environments.

-On exotic targets, you will need to provide the crate with a source of randomness.
-In such a case, it is up to you to make sure the source is cryptographically secure.
-For more information, check the documentation of `getrandom`.
+### Examples

+You will find useful examples in `examples/`.
+You can run them with `cargo run --example <name>`.

+### Benchmarks

+You can start benchmarks found in `benches/` by running `cargo bench`.

 ## Architecture

-The crate's API is is `src/`, while other crates of the workspace (such as `fhe-core`) serve as the backend for the encryption schemes.
+The main binary uses crates to organize its dependencies:

+### fhe-core

+It is the core crate of the workspace that defines the core `CryptoSystem` trait.

+### fhe-exchange

+Uses `bincode` to serialize and deserialize ciphertexts and operations into bytes so that they can be sent accross any channel.

+### fhe-select

+Implements various operations, such as SQL-like operation like `SELECT ...
+WHERE ...`.

+### seal-lib

+Implements `CryptoSystem` for systems backed by Microsoft SEAL (BFV and CKKS).